IBM/charts/repo/ibm-helm/ibm-sfg-prod.md

  - https://github.com/IBM/ibm-licensing-operator/blob/master/README.md#post-installation-steps

 ### Installation against a pre-loaded database
-When installing the chart against a database which already has the Sterling File Gateway Software tables and factory meta data ensure that `datasetup.enable` parameter is set to `false`.
+When installing the chart against a database which already has the Sterling B2B Integrator Software tables and factory meta data ensure that `datasetup.enable` parameter is set to `false`.
 This will avoid re-creating tables and overwriting factory data.

 ### Creating a Role Based Access Control (RBAC)
 If you are deploying the application on a namespace other than the default namespace, and if you have not created Role Based Access Control (RBAC), create RBAC with the cluster admin role.